EXPLORE YOUR AUTHENTIC SELF

 My patients strive to overcome barriers to gain success through investing in themselves, understanding how their past might play into their present and future, developing keener capacities of listening, for self-awareness, delving into subtexts, and communicating their needs better with their loved ones for authentic connections with oneself and others.
 Building one's mental health skill set, percolates success in many other domains: friendships, family, peers, marriage and professional domains.

-As ordinary people unravel their complexity, I am humbled by the transformations they achieve and honored when they turn a particularly challenging corner, to partake in their small or big joys - the birth of a baby, enjoying their motherhood, healing of heartbreak, shedding patterns of not accepting disrespect, landing a new job, writing a poem, developing the joy of reading an entire book with focus and without a racing mind, feeling content, and perhaps, even being able to sleep fitfully through a night.
+I love what I do.
+As ordinary people unravel their complexity, I am humbled by the transformations they achieve and honored when they turn a particularly challenging corner, to partake in their small or big joys - the birth of a baby, being able to enjoy motherhood, healing of heartbreak, shedding patterns of not accepting disrespect, re-writing the narrative of your life, conjuring a poem, developing the joy of reading an entire book with focus and without a racing mind, cultivating content, and perhaps, even being able to sleep fitfully through a night.
+Our most glorious satisfactions in life are created through gathering psychological skills.

-I believe that therapy is one of the most powerful investments you can make.
+Therapy is one of the most powerful investments you can make in your life.
 Sometimes requiring that something or someone else change can begin with your self.
 Even when you can't control what's happening, you can still control the way you respond, and, you can feel more empowered to make sound decisions in your life.
 I hope that you will make this important investment in yourself.
 Invite yourself to your adventure of self-exploration.
 Email or call 773.800.0170 to take your first step in this journey.

 Regards, Dr. Sandhya